railsgirls/guides.railsgirls.com/_pages/new-page.md

 To check if the page is currently active, Rails provides a helper called `current_page?`.
 This condition will be "true" if it matches our page selection: `controller: 'pages', action: 'about'`.
 The `controller` is the entrypoint for anything in the `/pages` path of this part of the app, and the `action` is the specific page, which is "about".

+{% coach %}
+The above goes in a bit more technical detail about HTML works and how ERB can change what HTML is shown in the Browser.
+Help elaborate if things are unclear.
+Demonstrate how the page in the Browser changes by changing the HTML and ERB code.
+{% endcoach %}

-Knowing this, you can also add a [new homepage](/new-homepage) to your app.
+Knowing how to add a new page and change the nav bar, you can also add a [new homepage](/new-homepage) (the next guide) to your app.

----

-When you're ready, move on to the next guide.